keke322/panda-api/README.md

 ## Design considerations

-- Appointment model was changed to use patientID to relate to patient table instead of NHS number as foreign key because NHSnumber as a string is less efficient than GUID and if for any reason however unlikely NHSnumber changes, multiple updates to tables will be needed
+- Appointment model was changed to use patientID to relate to patient table instead of NHS number as foreign key because NHSnumber as a string is less efficient than GUID and if for any reason however unlikely NHSnumber changes, multiple updates to tables will be needed.
-- For this project the priority of development focused on SOLID principles and testing automation
+- For this project the priority of development focused on SOLID principles and testing automation.

 ## Future work

-- Wide range of automated testing, including localised error messages and more edge cases
+- Wide range of automated testing, including localised error messages and more edge cases.
-- Extract the analitics controller into its own controller route in order to add more future data sets
+- Extract the analytics controller into its own controller route in order to add more future data sets.
-- Clinician information needs to be extracted into its own entity very much like Patient and so the appointment model will only contain a reference to clinician ID
+- Clinician information needs to be extracted into its own entity very much like Patient and so the appointment model will only contain a reference to clinician ID.
-- GDPR considerations need to be extended to encrypt patient Data that could be patient identifiable
+- GDPR considerations need to be extended to encrypt patient Data that could be patient identifiable.